Cut-Down de Bruijn Sequences: Efficiently constructing binary cut-down DB sequences

-Applying the previous theorem, Algorithm~\ref{algo:cut} will generate a cut-down de Bruijn sequence of length $L$.
-It starts with $\alpha=0^{n-1}1$ in case the cycle $[0]$ needs to be cut out.
+Algorithm~\ref{algo:cut} applies this modification along with implementation details required to efficiently test if a string belongs to $\mathbf{S}$.
+It starts with $\alpha=0^{n-1}1$, which is a string that does not belong to any $\mathbf{Z}_i$.
 Computing the weight and period of the current length-$n$ string $\alpha$ leads to an $ \mathcal{O}(n)$-time membership tester for $\mathbf{S}$.
-In this implementation, the subset $\mathbf{T}$ of $\mathbf{S}$ is not known a priori.
+In this implementation, the subset $\mathbf{T}$ of $\mathbf{S}$ is not known \emph{a priori}.
 Thus, we keep track of how many cycles of weight $m$ and period $h$ we have seen so far, adding them if we do not exceed $t$.
 This is maintained by the counter $t'$.
-In the special case when $n=2m-1$, a flag is set to make sure the special cycle $[(01)^{m-1}1]$ is included; the first string visited on this cycle is $(01)^{m-1}1$.
-The result is a construction that takes only $\mathcal{O}(n)$ time per symbol using only $\mathcal{O}(n)$ space.
+In the special case when $n=2m-1$, a flag is set to make sure the cycle $[(01)^{m-1}1]$ is included; the first string visited on this cycle is $(01)^{m-1}1$.